-Application to the MSN degree, MSN certificates, and FNP Program should be made through the university office of Graduate Admissions.
+Application to the MSN and certificates must be made through the university office of Graduate Admissions.

 This site is only for additional information regarding the consortium (GICGNE) between Georgia Southwestern and Columbus State University and how it is related to the curriculum and requirements of the degree.

 AffordaleCollegesOnline.org (AC Online), leading resource for online learning college affordability information, has released its third annual ranking for the 2015-2016 Best Online Nursing Programs.
-We are proud that our RN-BSN and MSN Online programs are on their list!
+We are proud that our MSN Online program is on their list!

-The Master of Science in Nursing (MSN) consists of three degree tracks, two certificate tracks, and one program – all on-line programs of study.
+The degree of Master of Science in Nursing consists of four tracks and two certificates - all online programs of study.
 The 36-44 hour programs prepare professional registered nurses for advanced practice nursing roles as culturally competent educations, leaders, informaticists, or family nurse practitioners.
 The Georgia Intercollegiate Consortium for Graduate Nursing Education (GICGNE) is a consortium between

 The consortium allows students to enjoy resources from both schools by use of faculty for instruction and university resources each semester.
 A student who applies and is accepted to Georgia Southwestern will receive their degree from Southwestern; and vice versa for CSU.